THE FAIZI PATH

 (Quran, 33: 56)

 Durud means sending blessings.
-They are sent upon Nabi Pak Muhammad ï·º constantly by the Divine, and the student is required to constantly recite them upon him as well.
 This practice is not exclusive to this phase; it is practiced in every phase and at every stage and station of this path.
-To build a relationship with the Divine, acknowledging and revering His final messenger are of utmost necessity and importance.
-The Divine is present with all of creation, but the completion of this presence, along with completion of the Divine Light and beautification of the soul, is found with the final messenger Nabi Pak Muhammad ï·º and can only be attained by accepting, loving, and revering him.
+To build a deeper relationship with the Divine, acknowledging and revering His final messenger are of utmost necessity and importance.
+The Divine is always present with His creation in knowledge and oversight.
+Through following Nabi Pak Muhammad ï·º, one draws near to the Divine and His guidance.

 The Three Tenets are first practiced in an outward capacity.

-The seeker begins with practices, given by the guide, associated with the first two tenets, feeding and clothing.
-These practices start giving a new type of strength to the soul.
-Murshid Waqar Faiz says, “Nourishment for the body is found in feeding one’s self.
+The seeker starts with acts like feeding and clothing others, which bring spiritual benefit to the seeker.
+Murshid Waqar Faiz says, “Nourishment for the body is found in feeding oneself.
 Nourishment for the soul is found in feeding others.”
-This new strength prepares one for the Third Tenet, comforting.
+This benefit prepares one for the Third Tenet, comforting.

-This phase contains almost all of the major stages and stations of the path.
-The three main waypoints of this phase are as follows:
+The three main themes of this phase are as follows:

-The first waypoint is absolutely essential for spiritual travel.
-Murshid Waqar Faiz says, “The Sufi is the one who travels to the Divine Essence after removing his own self.
-We have our own desires, our own ‘self’, and the Divine has His own Self.
-We can never hope to reach the Divine Self if we are always engrossed in our own ‘self’.
-This is the Burden of Self, and we cannot take a single step in this journey without removing it.”
+The first stage is considered essential in this path.
+Murshid Waqar Faiz says, “The Sufi is the one who seeks nearness to the Divine in spirit and obedience by overcoming his ego, while recognizing that the Essence of the Divine is beyond reach or union.
+We have our egos and desires that must be subdued.
+The Divine is above all such attributes.
+We cannot grow closer to the Divine’s mercy and guidance if we remain engrossed in our own ego and desires.
+This is the Burden of Ego, and we cannot take a single step in this journey without removing it.”

 What is complete love?
 To understand and attain complete love for the Creator, we must first look at the Creator’s love for us.
-His Mercy and Light are falling on all of His creation, but when we choose to take a step towards Him, this Light and Mercy exponentially increase.
+His Mercy encompasses all creation, and when we turn toward Him, He draws nearer to us.
 Nabi Pak Muhammad ï·º tells us that the Almighty says:

 When My servant comes towards Me by a handspan, I go toward him by a forearm’s length.
 When he comes towards Me by a forearm’s length, I go towards him by a full arm’s length.
 When he comes towards Me walking, I go towards him running.
 (Bukhari)